vitorghi/debezium-kinesis/README.md

 > mvn exec:java

-When needed, use the bash script *get-records* to stream kinesis into console with: `./get-records.sh`
+To verify if data is being streamed, use the bash script *get-records* to stream kinesis into console with: `./get-records.sh`